kinopio-club/kinopio-help/posts/how-much-does-kinopio-cost.md

 color: '#bbd0ff'
 ---

-All features of Kinopio are free to use and collaborate with, up to a limit of 150 cards.
+All features of Kinopio are free to use and collaborate with, up to a limit of 150 cards and an upload file size limit of 5mb.

-> Kinopio costs 4$/month (USD) for unlimited cards
+> Kinopio costs 4$/month (USD) for unlimited cards and uploads

 I want the pricing to feel simple, straightforward, and obvious.